jeredw/qbc/README.md

 - `PLAY`, `SOUND`, `BEEP`: PC speaker tone and music player
 - `INP`, `OUTP`: directly access I/O ports

+QBasic has a pretty decent plotting library for CGA/EGA/VGA.
+Matching this pixel for pixel is a challenge but we have to be very close for games to work right.

 ## Low-level memory commands

 - `CALL ABSOLUTE`: jumps to a machine code subroutine.